zachterrell57/channel-kit/README.md

 SIGNER_UUID=your_signer_uuid
 ```

-If you do not have a signer UUID, see [Creating a Neynar Signer](#creating-a-neynar-managed-signer)
+If you do not have a signer UUID, see [Creating a Neynar Managed Signer](#creating-a-neynar-managed-signer)

 ### 4. Run the development server